 Use the buttons on the upper left side of the visualization to drill up to the state level or down to the county level.
 Hover over a state or county to see the number of acres burned in that specific boundary.

-Congratulations!
 You have created a choropleth visualization in Microsoft Power BI using the Mapbox Visual for Power BI.

 Explore ways to further customize the choropleth.
 For instance, you could use the Choropleth settings in the Format tab to change the color range of the visualization.

 Want to do more with Mapbox and Power BI?
-Contact Mapbox sales to learn what else is possible, from adding custom shapes in order to visualize territories, adding detailed indoor maps, or visualizing billions of data points.
+Contact Mapbox sales to learn what else is possible, from adding custom shapes to visualize territories, adding detailed indoor maps, or visualizing billions of data points.